MEMCTRL (FTMCTRL) — Memory controller stub¶

 |---|---|---|

-This matches the GR712RC hardware where MCFG3 bit 27 is a reserved bit that
+This matches GR712RC hardware where MCFG3 bit 27 is a reserved bit that reads as 1 regardless of what is written.

 Reset state¶

-MemCtrl itself does not implement PnP registers.
-However, the emulator
+MemCtrl does not implement PnP registers itself.
+The runtime fabricates the

 - Vendor ID:

-This was corrected from the initial placeholder 0x00F (plain MCTRL) during
+The device ID was corrected from the placeholder 0x00F (plain MCTRL) during

 Tests¶

-tests/unit/test_memctrl.cpp— 6 test cases covering reset values, read/write round-trips, the MCFG3 bit-27 tie-off, non-word access rejection, out-of-range offsets, and reset-after-write.- Integration tests exercise the stub implicitly through the RTEMS boot path.
+tests/unit/test_memctrl.cpp— reset values, read/write round-trips, the MCFG3 bit-27 tie-off, non-word access rejection, out-of-range offsets, and reset-after-write.- Integration tests exercise the stub implicitly through the RTEMS boot path.